-From Wednesday 13 May, you are now able to visit the Broads (on a day trip, no overnight stays) for a number of additional purposes assuming you adhere to social distancing guidelines and only do so with members of your own household.
+You are able to visit the Broads for a number of purposes assuming you adhere to social distancing guidelines and only do so with members of your own household or your support bubble.

-Below is a list of some example activities that are now permitted:
+Below is a list of some example activities that permitted:

 Please visit the Coronavirus information page for more information.

-Yes you can, providing you follow social distancing guidelines and do not have any overnight stays.
+Yes you can, providing you follow social distancing guidelines.

 Please consider the following points before your visit: